Online Update of Safety Assurances Using Confidence-Based Predictions: Approach

 \subsection{Collision Set Update}

 After the human predictions are modified by the model confidence parameter, the ego vehicle has knowledge of a Gaussian distribution over human controls, which can be used to compute the FRT and the robot unsafe states as discussed in Sec. \ref{subsec:safe_planning}.
-However, most of the available methods to solve HJI-VI including DeepReach deal with a bounded range of possible controls.
+However, most of the available methods to solve HJB-VI including DeepReach deal with a bounded range of possible controls.
 We use a probability mass threshold $\gamma$ to trim the control distribution.
 Specifically, for the $i$th entry, $u_i$, the range of control is given as [$\mu_i - \delta$, $\mu_i + \delta$], where $\delta$ is chosen such that the probability density function integrates to $\gamma$ over that range.

-Ultimately, this process provides the robot a deterministic range of human control actions $[u_{min}(\beta), u_{max}(\beta)]^{t:t+T}$ that varies as both predictions and model confidence change at each time step.
+Ultimately, this process provides the robot a deterministic range of human control actions $[u_{min}(\beta), u_{max}(\beta)]^{t:t+T}$ for each time step that varies as predictions or model confidence change.

 We next address one of the core challenges of this work, i.e., updating the FRT online as the above control bounds change.
-We treat $u_{min}(\beta)^{t:t+T}$ and $u_{max}(\beta){t:t+T}$ as additional virtual states for the human with zero dynamics and compute the FRT for the augmented system dynamics.
-This results in a family of forward reachable sets characterized by the control bounds which can then be used to query any set of control actions online and obtain the corresponding FRT, and subsequently, the update collision set $\mathcal{C}$.
+We treat $u_{min}(\beta)^{t:t+T}$ and $u_{max}(\beta)^{t:t+T}$ as additional virtual states for the human with zero dynamics and compute the FRT for the augmented system dynamics.
+This results in a family of forward reachable sets characterized by the control bounds, which can then be used to query any set of control actions online and obtain the corresponding parameter-conditioned FRT \cite{borquez2022parameter}, and, subsequently, the update collision set $\mathcal{C}$.

 Computing the FRT family requires solving a high-dimensional reachability problem, since now the human control bounds are also states in the system.
 For this computation, we leverage DeepReach that is equipped to handle such problems.
 As long as the confidence-modified predictions fall within the control range used during training, updating the collision set for the human driver can be done in real-time. \textbf{Running Example:} \textit{ The human FRT at any time depends on the current state of the human and the confidence-adjusted control bounds.
 Without loss of generality, we can assume that the human starts at the origin and has zero initial heading.
 To be able to compute the human FRT online for any values of the remaining parameters, we augment them to the human states.
 This leads to new system dynamics:}